 Through the ORS program, all students have the opportunity of a lifetime to perform a selection from our repertoire list in our annual events:

-– Fall Trio Festival: a performance with a collaborative pianist, cellist, and violinist – the soloist can perform on any of the three instruments.
+– Fall Trio Festival: a performance with a collaborative pianist, cellist, and violinist – the soloist can perform on any of the three instruments, or another that works for the repertoire.

 – Spring Concerto Festival: a performance with a live ensemble, small or large – the soloist can perform on any instrument.

-We also want to foster a close relationship with you, one of our ORS fans.
+We also want to foster a close relationship with you, one of our ORS supporters.
 We cannot do the work we do to make non-competitive ensemble music accessible to students of all ages without your support.
 The level of musicianship and determination at all of our events is astounding, and we request your help in supporting the ORS season.
-Whether you can give funding regularly, once, or simply attend a concert, we would love to hear your name and see your face.
+Whether you can give funding regularly, once, or simply attend a concert, we would love to hear your name and see your face at one of our events.
 Volunteers are always welcome!
 Maybe one day, we’ll even convince you to perform.

-If you choose to donate funds, we will add you to our special list ‘Family and Sponsors’.
-Your name will be listed in our season programs as a financial donor.
+If you choose to donate funds, we will add you to our list of donors, based on the amount of your donation.
+Your name will be listed in our season program – and if you choose to sponsor a concert or instrumentalist’s chair, you will be featured in our program.
 If you wish to volunteer, the ‘Friends of ORS’ is looking for people like you to assist at rehearsals, events, and recitals.

 Paul founded the Orchestral Recital Series in 1992, as he had a desire to see students of any age have the opportunity to perform with professional musicians.

-For over twenty years, Paul Twedt has organized the Piano Trio Recitals.
-He wanted piano students to learn the ensemble skills needed for making music, particularly with string players, at a professional level.
-As younger students enjoy the costumes and fun of Halloween, this has proven to be an ideal time to introduce them to chamber music, with teacher-arranged string parts for favorite Halloween-themed piano solos.
-As students grow musically, they then become ready for the really wonderful piano trio repertoire from the likes of Haydn, Schubert and Turina.
+For over twenty years, Paul Twedt organized the Fall Trio Festival.
+He wanted music students, particularly piano students, to learn the ensemble skills needed for making music, especially with string players, at a professional level.
+As younger students enjoy the costumes and fun of Halloween, this has proven to be an ideal time to introduce them to chamber music with teacher-arranged string parts for favorite Halloween-themed piano solos.
+As students grow musically, they then become ready for the trio repertoire from the likes of Haydn, Schubert, and Turina.

 Paul is very grateful to the many fellow teachers who continue to enrich their students with this opportunity, to families and community members who volunteer in so many ways, to Brad & Janet for their top notch coaching, and to the students themselves, who make Orchestral Recital Series a priority: We are all here because we love to hear you play.